wkorando/go-serverless-with-java/STEP10.md

 	...
 	```

-	The `/whisk.system/cloudant` package contains many common database operations; `update-attachment`, `read-attachment`, `create-attachment`, and so on.
+	The `/whisk.system/cloudant` package contains many common database operations; `update`, `read`, `create`, and so on.
 A key concept within serverless is offloading work on to the platform.
 In this case, instead of adding logic to the functions we are writing to handle database behavior, we will instead use these pre-existing functions.

 ---
 **Tip**: If you want a more detailed view of a package you can also run `ibmcloud fn package get [PACKAGE_NAME]` like here: